Iam-wolfie/DBMS-OOP/README.md

 - **SDG 9: Infrastructure, Industry, and Innovation**
 <p align="justify">
-Contributes to sustainable industrialization, resilient infrastructure development, and innovation through the advanced capabilities of its Java and Database Management System.
+Contributes to sustainable industrialization, resilient infrastructure development, and innovation through the advanced capabilities of its OOP and Database Management System.
 </p>

 - **SDG 12: Responsible Production and Consumption**